 The Land Use Pattern Allocation Guide (LUPAG) Map component of the General Plan is a representation of the document's goals and policies to guide the coordinated growth and development of the County.
 It reflects a graphic depiction of the physical relationship among the various land uses.
 The LUPAG Map establishes the basic urban and non-urban form for areas within the County.
-The General Plan designation for this property is Extensive Agriculture, which are lands not classified as Important Agricultural Land.
-These include lands that are not capable of producing sustained, high agricultural yields without the intensive application of modern farming methods and technologies due to certain physical constraints such as soil composition, slope, machine tillability and climate.
+The General Plan designation for this property is Low Density Urban, which allows for residential, with ancillary community and public uses, and neighborhood and convenience-type commercial uses; overall residential density may be up to six units per acre.
 Telecommunication facilities may be allowed in this area with the approval of a Use Permit from the Planning Commission.

-The telephone is an essential means of voice communication for the majority of residents in Hawai'i County.
+The telephone is an essential means of voice communication for residents in Hawai'i County.
 However, over the last decade, the County has seen acceleration in the development of telecommunication technology and a transformation of the telecommunications industry.
 In addition to traditional phone communication, the telecommunications industry now includes technologies such as wireless cellular and digital mobile phones, the internet and World Wide Web.